 Interest in the science of empathy continues to grow rapidly.
 Scientists use tools like functional magnetic resonance imaging to scan the brain for the neurological basis of empathy.
 Curiously, scholars neglect the science of those seeking empathy.
 Why?

 Humans tend to desire empathy from others.
 Storytelling and story-listening traits likely co-evolved to promote meme transmission, which may be the reason that kids and adults respond so strongly to written, oral, or video stories.
 Analogously, we can intuit that the empathy trait may have co-evolved with an empathy-seeking trait.
 Seeking empathy may be an adaptation produced during human social evolution to enhance fitness.

 Strikingly, no English word precisely captures the trait of “desiring empathy”.
 No English word captures the traits of “wanting compassion” and “looking for validation”.
-The closest approximation of a word that captures the general feelings of seeking empathy, compassion or validation is “needy”, a colloquial term used in pop psychology.
+The closest approximation of a word that captures the general feeling of seeking empathy, compassion or validation is “needy”, a colloquial term used in pop psychology.
 If an empathizer is someone who empathizes, what term describes the recipient of empathy — empathee?
 In a perverse irony, scientists and linguists who study empathy, but overlook the would-be recipient of empathy, may exemplify a lack of empathy.